-With the deadly Coronavirus (COVID-19) on everyone’s mind, and handwashing highly recommended, I’m sharing with you an easy way to make your own handmade foaming soap that’s inexpensive to make, so it won’t deplete your savings.
+With the deadly COVID-19 on everyone’s mind and hand-washing highly recommended, I’m sharing with you an easy way to make your own handmade foaming soap that’s inexpensive to make, so it won’t deplete your savings.

 This couldn’t have come at a more opportune time.
 I recently received notice that one of my favorite brands was having a sale on hand soap.
 I was running low on my own stash that I had purchased at a recent sale, but by the time I got online to order, most of them were sold out.
-We have been going through hand soap like there’s no tomorrow, and it’s becoming very costly having to replace them consistently, so I needed a more economical way.
-It also didn’t help that hand-sanitizers are now sold out in stores, and making your own hand sanitizer is almost an impossibility as well.
+We have been going through hand soap like there’s no tomorrow, and it’s becoming very costly to have to replace them consistently, so I needed a more economical way.
+It also didn’t help that hand-sanitizers were now sold out in stores, and making your own hand sanitizer is almost impossible as well.

 While there are two primary ingredients that are necessary to make your handsoap, there are a few others that are optional but would make it so much better.
 For example, if you want a bit of color, you can add soap color, which is much different from food color.
 You may add some vitamin E oil or even coconut oil to keep your hands moisturized, as soap can dry out your hands.
 No matter what you decide to do, this is an inexpensive way to always have an all-natural hand soap around.